korpling/pepperModules-GenericXMLModules/README.md

 ![by SaltNPepper project](https://www.linguistik.hu-berlin.de/institut/professuren/korpuslinguistik/forschung/icons/saltnpepper_logo/image)
 # pepperModules-GenericXMLModules
 This project provides a plugin for the linguistic converter framework Pepper (see https://github.com/korpling/pepper).
-Pepper is a pluggable framework which is build on top of OSGi (see http://www.osgi.org/) to convert linguistic data comming from different formats into each other.
+Pepper is a pluggable framework to convert a variety of linguistic formats (like TigerXML, the EXMARaLDA format, PAULA etc.) into each other.
 Furthermore Pepper uses Salt (see https://github.com/korpling/pepper), the graph-based meta model for linguistic data, which acts as an intermediate model to reduce the number of mappings to be implemented.
 That means converting data from a format A to format B consists of two steps.
-First the data are mapped from format A to Salt and second from Salt to format B. This detour reduces the number of Pepper modules from n2-n (in the case of a direct mapping) to 2n to handle a number of n formats.
+First the data is mapped from format A to Salt and second from Salt to format B. This detour reduces the number of Pepper modules from n2-n (in the case of a direct mapping) to 2n to handle a number of n formats.

+In Pepper there are three different types of modules:
+* importers (to map a format A to a Salt model)
+* manipulators (to map a Salt model to a Salt model, e.g. to add additional annotations, to rename things to merge data etc.)
+* exporters (to map a Salt model to a fromat B).
+For a simple Pepper workflow you need at least one importer and one exporter.

-This project provides a Pepper module to import data comming froma a wide range of xml formats to Salt. [[read more]](#GenericXMLImporter)
+This project provides an importer to import data comming from a wide range of xml formats to Salt.
+A detailed description of that mapping can be found [[here]](#GenericXMLImporter).

+## Requirements
+Since the here provided module is a plugin for Pepper, you need to download it from.
+Click on the link below and download the latest stable version (not a SNAPSHOT):

+> Note:
+> Pepper is a Java based program, therefore you need to have at least Java 7 (JRE or JDK) on your system.
+You can download Java from https://www.oracle.com/java/index.html or http://openjdk.java.net/ .

+If you do not already have downloaded Pepper

 ## Install module
 If this Pepper module is not yet contained in your Pepper distribution, you can easily install it.
 Just open a command line and enter one of the following program calls: